Theatre organ: Manufacturers and production totals

-Technical
+Technical aspects

 As in a traditional pipe organ, a theatre organ uses pressurized air to produce musical tones.
-Unification and extension give the theatre organ its unique flexibility.
+However, unification, duplexing, and extension give the theatre organ its unique flexibility.
 A rank is extended by adding pipes above and below the original pitch, allowing the organist to play that rank at various pitches by selecting separate stop tabs.

-By way of example, consider an organ where the Tibia Clausa rank at 8' (standard) pitch has 61 pipes.
-A traditional organ would require a further 61 pipes for the Tibia 4' (an octave higher); the unified theatre organ achieves the same effect by playing on the same pipes but transposing up an octave, thus requiring only an additional 12 pipes to play the top octave.
-Tibia 2' (yet another octave higher) is similarly accomplished by adding 12 more pipes.
-The Tibia Clausa 16' is accomplished by transposing down an octave, and adding 12 pipes to the bottom of the Tibia rank.
-Hence, in a unified organ, four stops (each a separate stop tab) can be obtained from a total of 97 pipes.
-In a classically designed organ, four 61-note Tibia ranks, requiring 244 pipes, would be needed for the same four stops.
-Additionally, several mutation stops can be drawn from this 97-pipe rank, resulting in eight or nine stops from a single unified and extended 8' Tibia Clausa rank.

-These ranks are voiced in relation to other pipe ranks in the organ, allowing a handful of ranks in a typical theatre organ to imitate a wide range of instruments.
-Unification also makes it possible to play any rank of pipes from any manual and the pedals independently, unlike a traditional church organ, where a rank of pipes is playable only from one manual or the pedals, unless couplers are employed.

-The electro-pneumatic action was invented by Robert Hope-Jones, and is considered by many to be the single most significant development in pipe organs.
+The electro-pneumatic action was invented by Robert Hope-Jones.
 Up to the turn of the 20th century, all pipe organs were operated by a tracker, tubular pneumatic, or pneumatic Barker-lever action, where the keys and pedals were physically connected to the pipe valves via wooden trackers, except in the case of tubular pneumatic, where all actions were operated by air pressure.
-Hope-Jones' electro-pneumatic action eliminated this by using wind pressure, controlled by electric solenoids, to operate the pipe valves, and solenoids and pistons to control and operate the various stop tabs, controls, keys and pedals on the console.
+Hope-Jones' electro-pneumatic action used electric solenoids to operate the pipe valves, and solenoids and pistons to control and operate the various stop tabs, controls, keys and pedals on the console.
 This action allowed the console to be physically detached from the organ.
 All signals from the console were transmitted by an electric cable to an electro-pneumatic relay, and from there to the pipes and effects in the organ chambers.